Liverpool Blue Coat School: House system

 The school operates a house system with six houses.
 Upon entry in Year 7, pupils are assigned to a house, which determines their form group until the sixth form, and they remain part of this house throughout their time at the school.
 Teachers are also frequently affiliated with a house.
-Each form consists of approximately 30 students, with around 220 students per house.
+Each form consists of 30 students, with 180 students per house.

 The houses are overseen by a House Council, which includes Heads of House, House Deputies, Form Captains, and a member of staff.
 Regular inter-house competitions take place, ranging from football to debating, with house points awarded and tallied in a league table that is updated throughout the year, culminating in the annual inter-house league standings.

 In 2021, the school undertook a comprehensive review of the house system to ensure its relevance to contemporary values.
 This project, led by Dr. Wainwright from the History & Politics Department and the student-led History Society, examined the legacies of historical figures associated with the school.
 As part of this process, the project investigated Bryan Blundell's connections to the slavery-based economy of the eighteenth century.

 The findings revealed several key points: while Blundell was not a captain of a slave-trading ship, he derived income from trading tobacco, sugar, and tar.
 Although Blundell did not engage in the trade of enslaved persons before 1709, he was involved in the trade of indentured servants.
 Evidence suggests that he likely profited from slave labour in the production of goods and later engaged in the trade of enslaved people.
 He also lobbied for the expansion of the trade in enslaved Africans and was a prominent member of an organisation that facilitated this trade.
 Additionally, the Blundell family established a dynasty that not only engaged in the slave trade but also owned enslaved people in Liverpool.

 The review concluded that the previous house names, which honoured founders and trustees, might not align with modern perspectives on diversity and inclusion.
 Consequently, new house names were chosen to reflect historical figures considered more representative of these values.

 The Blundell family's involvement in the slavery-based economy was not unique, as such practices were common in Georgian Liverpool.
 Many individuals who profited from slavery viewed themselves as good Christians and philanthropists, often overlooking the rights of the enslaved.
 Simultaneously, some contemporaries opposed slavery and were involved in the abolitionist movement.

 The current school houses are named as follows: